Is there a need or demand for adjusters?

 There are a wide variety of supplies needed to be successful as an adjuster.
 Depending on the assignment, this list could change.

-Hand-held tape measurer (at least 30 ft), rolling tape measurer, laser tape measurer, roof crayons or “sidewalk chalk” (in varying colors depending on color of shingles), 1 or 2 story ladder, roof climbing shoes that provide grip and stability, utility belt/bag, cargo pants, head covering, sunscreen, binoculars, digital camera, gloves, utility knife (for cutting carpet samples), hammer and large screwdriver or crowbar(for prying up wood floor samples), flashlight.
+Hand-held tape measurer (at least 30 ft), rolling tape measurer, laser tape measurer, roof crayons or “sidewalk chalk” (in varying colors depending on color of shingles), 1 or 2 story ladder, roof climbing shoes that provide grip and stability, utility belt/bag, cargo pants, head covering, sunscreen, binoculars, digital camera, gloves, utility knife (for cutting carpet samples), hammer and a large screwdriver or crowbar(for prying up wood floor samples), flashlight.